 For the realization of a building/construction/edifice both architects and civil engineers work together usually on well-defined projects starting with the design phase, then costs and resources estimation and finally implementation, which includes detailed structural calculations.

-Faculty of Architecture and Urban Planning and the International and Public Relations Department of Riga Technical University invite students of urban planning, architecture, landscape architecture, geography, fine arts and social sciences to participate at the International Summer School 2012.
+Lifelong Education centre and Faculty of Rural Engineering of Latvia University of Agriculture (LLU) invite students of urban planning, landscape architecture, garden design and related disciplines to participate at the International Summer School 2012.